Serg70877/Cyber-Security-Notes/README.md

 # Cyber Security Notes

+## Brute Forcing
+### Tools
+- Z3 is a theorem prover from Microsoft Research that makes it very easy to brute force questions by specifing rules.

 ## Vulnerability Scanning
 ### Ports 445 and 143
 These ports are associated with file sharing (SMB) and SQL Server